Frinton-on-Sea: Geography

-Frinton has three points of entry by road: an unadopted road from Walton-on-the-Naze in the north, a residential road, and a CCTV monitored level crossing adjacent to the railway station which replaced the older gated crossing in 2009.
+Frinton has three points of entry by road: an unadopted road from Walton-on-the-Naze in the north, a residential road and a CCTV monitored level crossing adjacent to the railway station, which replaced the older gated crossing in 2009.
 Frinton was once geographically distinct, but housing estates now line the roads between Frinton and Walton-on-the-Naze, Kirby Cross and Kirby-Le-Soken.

-The town has sandy and stone beach washed daily, more than a mile (1,600 m) long, with wardens in season, and an area of sea zoned for swimming, sailing and windsurfing.
+The town has sandy and stone beach washed daily, more than 1 mi long, with wardens in season and an area of sea zoned for swimming, sailing and windsurfing.
 The shore is lined by a promenade with several hundred beach huts.
-Landward from the promenade is a long greensward, popular with young and old alike, stretching from the boundary with Walton-on-Naze to the golf club in the south.
+Landward from the promenade is a long greensward, popular with young and old alike, stretching from the boundary with Walton to the golf club in the south.

-Six miles offshore lies Gunfleet Lighthouse, constructed in 1850 but abandoned in 1921.
+Gunfleet Lighthouse lies 6 mi offshore; constructed in 1850, it was abandoned in 1921.